Andy Foster: Mayor of Wellington, 2019–2022

 Significant policies undertaken in his tenure included the funding of the climate change "Te Atakura – First to Zero" action plan and the announcement of preferred options for the Let's get Wellington Moving transport infrastructure package.
 This included a second Mount Victoria Tunnel and a mass transit route from the Wellington railway station via the Basin Reserve to Newtown and Island Bay.

 In April 2021, local mana whenua iwi Ngati Toa Rangatira and Taranaki Whanui were invited to have a representative with voting rights at council committee meetings.
 On 30 April 2022, a new strategic partnership was signed with local Iwi at Pipitea Marae.

 In July 2021, Foster received acclaim from colleagues typically referenced as his political adversaries for his decision to light up the exterior of the council-owned Michael Fowler Centre with the colours of the transgender flag following confirmation a group considered by some to be transgender-exclusionary would speak there.
 In addition, Foster attended a counter-rally with Labour Party councilors Fleur Fitzsimons and Teri O'Neill, draped in the transgender flag.

 In October 2021, Foster expressed disagreement with the Sixth Labour Government's Three Waters reform programme, which proposes transferring the management of water utilities from local councils to four new entities.

-In October 2022, Foster became the second person in 36 years to hold the Wellington mayoralty for just one term.
+In October 2022, Foster became the third person in 36 years to hold the Wellington mayoralty for just one term.
 Voters selected Tory Whanau to replace him, with her gaining over twice as many votes after seven rounds of preferences.